Anthropic × Canadian Government: Understanding Its Impact on Public Sector AI

 What’s being piloted

-• A GOV.UK conversational assistant that can guide users through steps and forms, not just answer FAQs.
+• A GOV.CA conversational assistant that can guide users through steps and forms, not just answer FAQs.

 • Initial scope: employment and training support (job seekers, skills, benefits navigation).

-• Target capability: link to authoritative pages, walk through eligibility criteria, summarise options, and surface the next action.
+• Target capability: link to authoritative pages, walk through eligibility criteria, summarize options, and identify the next action.

 Outcome to test: completion rate uplift (people actually finishing processes), time‑to‑answer, and case‑worker load.